huharun/codeigneter/README.md

 # codeigneter

-These are the codes mvc model project done by me
+These are the codes of mvc model project done by me

 	1.Landing page of listed form input
 	2.created with datatables and bootstrap cdn